Agenta-AI/agenta/README.md

 We warmly welcome contributions to Agenta.
 Feel free to submit issues, fork the repository, and send pull requests.

+We are usually hanging in our Slack.
+Feel free to [join our slack and ask us anything](https://join.slack.com/t/agenta-hq/shared_invite/zt-1zsafop5i-Y7~ZySbhRZvKVPV5DO_7IA)

 Check out our [Contributing Guide](https://docs.agenta.ai/contributing/getting-started) for more information.

 ## Contributors ✨